-Example: John lives with his Aunt Susie and her 4 year. old daughter, Kelly.
+Example: John lives with his Aunt Susie and her 4 yr old daughter, Kelly.
 They request and are eligible for separate household status.
-John babysits Kelly while Aunt Susie works full time.
+John babysits Kelly while Aunt Suzie works full time.
 John is exempt work registration due to care of child under age 6.

-[NOTE: When moving a child out of a SNAP Eligibility Determination Group (EDG), workers must first END DATE the primary caregiver status of the member who is assigned to that child, before changing the Household Status screen to "out of household".
-If the record is not end dated prior to removal of the child, the system will continue to show the member as being exempt from work registration as it considers the member as providing care for a child who is not a member in the SNAP EDG.]
+NOTE: When moving a child out of a SNAP Eligibility Determination Group (EDG), workers MUST ALSO END DATE that the member is providing care for a child.
+If the record is not end dated, the system will continue to show the member as being exempt from work registration as it considers the member as providing care for a child who is not a member in the SNAP EDG.

 - F. Persons in receipt of UIB or who have applied for but have not yet begun to receive UIB.
-If the member appeals a UIB denial, they remain exempt work registration during the appeal process. - G. Persons in receipt of VA based on 100% disability. - H. A regular participant in a substance use disorder (SUD) treatment and rehabilitation program.
+If the member appeals a UIB denial, they remain exempt work registration during the appeal process. - G. Persons in receipt of VA based on 100% disability.

+H. A regular participant in a substance use disorder (SUD) treatment and rehabilitation program.
 Regular participation is both determined and verified by the center.
-This exemption also applies to regular participation in Alcoholics Anonymous or Narcotics Anonymous. - I. Persons employed or self-employed, including in-kind income, who are working a minimum of 30 hours per week or have earnings at least equal to the Federal minimum wage multiplied by 30 hours.
-This includes migrant and seasonal farmworkers under contract or similar agreement with an employer or crew chief to begin employment within 30 days. - J. [Persons enrolled at least half-time in any recognized school (including high school up until age 21), training program, or institution of higher education, if the person meets the conditions of being an eligible student.
-This includes immigrants who are participating in training programs approved, funded, or authorized by the Office of Refugee Resettlement.
+This exemption also applies to regular participation in AA or NA.

+- I. Persons employed or self-employed, including in-kind income, who are working a minimum of 30 hours per week or have earnings at least equal to the Federal minimum wage multiplied by 30 hours.
+This includes migrant and seasonal farmworkers under contract or similar agreement with an employer or crew chief to begin employment within 30 days. - J. [Persons enrolled at least half-time in any recognized school (including high school up until age 21), training program, or institution of higher education, provided that person meets the conditions of being an eligible student.
+This includes immigrants who are participating in training programs approved, funded or authorized by the Office of Refugee Resettlement.
 This does not include members enrolled in a GED, Adult Basic Education, Literacy Program, Vocational Education program, or institution of higher education through placement by E&T.]

-A student remains exempt during normal periods of class attendance, vacation, and recess unless the student graduates, is suspended, expelled, drops out, or does not intend to register for the next normal school term excluding summer school.
+A student remains exempt during normal periods of class attendance, vacation and recess unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.

-Persons who are not enrolled at least half-time or who experience a break in their enrollment status due to graduation, expulsion, suspension, who drop out, or otherwise do not intend to return to school are NOT considered students for the purpose of qualifying for this exemption.
+Persons who are not enrolled at least half-time or who experience a break in their enrollment status due to graduation, expulsion, suspension or who drop out or otherwise do not intend to return to school are NOT considered students for the purpose of qualifying for this exemption.